Arvore Repo Hub

 They only see one repo

-Your AI edits the frontend but doesn't know the API contract changed yesterday.
-It writes code against an outdated assumption.
-You fix it manually.
+Your AI edits the frontend but doesn't know the API changed.
+It codes against stale assumptions.

 No process, just prompts

-You prompt → it codes → you check → you prompt again → it codes more.
-You're the project manager, reviewer, and QA — all in one.
+You prompt, it codes, you check, you prompt again.
+You're the PM, reviewer, and QA — all at once.

 Repo Hub defines a pipeline it follows.